Third siege of Missolonghi: Aftermath and commemoration

 Though a military disaster, the siege and its aftermath proved a victory for the Greek cause, and the Ottomans paid dearly for their harsh treatment of Missolonghi.
 After this incident, many people from Western Europe felt increased sympathy for the Greek cause, as manifested for example in the famous Delacroix painting Greece on the Ruins of Missolonghi (1827).
 The siege of Missolonghi also inspired Gioacchino Rossini's opera Le siège de Corinthe.

 This public sympathy for the Greeks had a significant influence on the eventual decision of Britain, France and Russia to intervene militarily in the Battle of Navarino and secure Greece's independence – with the result that, among other things, within four years Missolonghi fell into Greek hands again.

 The unfinished poem The Free Besieged by Dionysios Solomos is dedicated to the siege.

+French composer Ferdinand Herold composed a three act opera "Le dernier jour de Missolonghi" based on a libretto by Georges Ozaneaux, staged in 1828.

 Victor Hugo's poem ‘’Les Têtes du sérail’’ from his Les Orientales (1829) celebrates the Greek heroes of the siege.

 The siege is referenced in the ALPHA 60 song Ruins of Missolonghi.

 Missolonghi is considered a 'sacred city' (ἱερὰ πόλις) in modern Greece for its role and sacrifice in the Greek War of Independence.
 About 500 m of its fortifications remain to the present day.

+The Greek folklore song "Children of Samarina" (Παιδιά της Σαμαρίνας) refers to the Messolonghi events and the heroic "Exodus of its Guards".
+During the exit from Messolonghi, the Macedonian Guard consisting of local volunteers from Samarina, was the vanguard of the besieged, resulting in the most casualties from the Ottomans.